Zelefant/CPTS421-AI-Tutor/SPRINT-1-REPORT.md

 Here's what went well:

-- Item 1
-- Item 2
-- Item x
+- Research into prompt engineering
+- Usage of JSON and CSV for quiz system
+- Connection to LLM via API
+- Creation of web app UI

 Here's what we'd like to improve:

-- Item 1
-- Item 2
-- Item x
+- Roles and account system
+- Connection to a local LLM rather than to Gemini's cloud-based LLM

 Here are changes we plan to implement in the next sprint: